luc-lynx/richman/README.md

 ![Main crypto function](picture4.png)

 So the three objects are created.
 Then 32 bytes on stack are zeroed using MMX instructions and filled with 32 bytes of random data.
-Later, this data and the second 32 byte buffer are passed to the function, that I called ```curve25519_base``` it's actually the corresponding Rust function located [here](https://github.com/DaGenix/rust-crypto/blob/master/src/curve25519.rs#L2152).
-The use Curve25519 is easy to identify by the following features:
+Later, this data and the second 32 byte buffer are passed to the function, that I named ```curve25519_base```.
+It's actually the corresponding Rust's function located [here](https://github.com/DaGenix/rust-crypto/blob/master/src/curve25519.rs#L2152).
+The use of Curve25519 is easy to identify by the following features:
 * the use of 9 - base point
 * the way 32 randon bytes are turned into a point on the curve:
 ```c